Contexter/FountainAI/Workbooks/FountainAI Code Generation Workbook.md

 - The script uses modular functions.
 - Idempotency is ensured by checking if the Git repository already exists.
 - Comments explain each function and its purpose.
+- Remember to replace `yourusername` with your actual GitHub username.

 ---